WaveHello/Anura3D-Info/README.md

 # Folder Breakdown
 The folders are sectioned as follows:

+## Dicord Info
+Contains information on using and modifying the Discord.

-## Fortan-Info
+## Fortran Info
 Contains information on getting started with Fortran.
 Including links to books, websites and videos that are aimed at learning Fortran.
 Information on parallel computing and general coding is contained here.

-## General Info
+## GitHub Info
-Contains information on using and modifying the Discord.
+(Nothing added yet)

+# Future Work
+Future work includes adding more information on:

+* Discord
+* Fortran
+* Parallel Computing